Ruth-Mwangi/healthcenta/README.md

 ##### 2. **Capturing API Requests with Postman (OPTIONAL)**

-To test the API request and capture the response, use Postman:
+To test the API request using Postman do the following:

 1. Download and install Postman from [Postman website](https://www.postman.com/downloads/).
 2. Open Postman